Mental Health Counselor

 The Juvenile Justice Center of Philadelphia (JJC) is a non-profit, multi-service organization that serves the needs of children, youth and families in need of services to promote healthy and productive outcomes related to their emotional, behavioral well-being, social and educational progress.
 Our service delivery model is to provide quality intervention and prevention services to children, youth, and families through supportive services.
 JJC is looking for the ideal candidate for the Mental Health Counselor position at our Germantown office(s) within our Aftercare Evening Reporting Center for justice involved youth.

 The Aftercare Evening Reporting Center (AERC) Mental Health Counselor (MHC) is an integral member of the AERC team.
 The AERC Mental Health Counselor will provide supports to youth to assist the youth with successful completion of probationary terms and prevent future involvement with juvenile justice services and placement.
-The Counselor will work primarily in the late afternoons and evenings, specifically during the school year and on alternative Saturdays to provide maximum involvement with identified youth.
-The Mental Health Counselor may facilitate and/or co-facilitate group sessions on life skills, decision-making, and other topics consistent with Pennsylvania’s Balanced and Restorative Justice (BARJ) model.
+The Counselor will work primarily in the afternoons and evenings, specifically during the school year and on alternative Saturdays to provide maximum involvement with identified youth.
+The Mental Health Counselor may facilitate and/or co-facilitate group sessions on life skills, decision-making, trauma, and other topics consistent with Pennsylvania’s Balanced and Restorative Justice (BARJ) model.
 The Mental Health Counselor will also identify community service events, employment opportunities, post-secondary educational opportunities, community resources and supports.
 The MHC will interact with youth, their family, probation officers, court officials, DHS officials, employers, school officials, etc. The MHC will be present at court hearings and during discharge planning meetings.
 They will help develop goals and an individualized service plan so each youth can have a clear understanding of the goals they need to accomplish to ready themselves for discharge.
 The MHC will maintain close contact with the assigned probation officer and work in tandem with the case manager. they must have the ability to develop a positive rapport with youth to help them be successful upon discharge to mitigate the risk of future juvenile justice involvement.
 Programming for youth is from 4pm to 8pm.
 This is a full time position, flexibility is needed as some days the MHC will be attending court and other meetings prior to the start of programming.

 - A Master’s degree in human services, preferably social work or counseling, plus two year’s experience in family-based social work.